 - world music (including African, Albanian, Asian, Brazilian, Chinese, Greek, Italian and Turkish)

 Check the online catalogue to see what computer games we have.
-You can borrow up to two games per fortnight.
+You can borrow up to 2 games per fortnight.

 You have to pay a charge for each day an item is overdue.
 These vary depending on the item.
 You can pay the charge on the online catalogue by logging into your account, in a hub library or in cash at some of the self-service machines.